-Costa Rica has also emerged as the starting point for international firms with regional ambitions.
-Following EY Law’s merger with Costa Rica-based regional player Pacheco Coto in 2018, the firm is now one of the largest by headcount, both locally and regionally.
-With access to financial muscle and an abundance of technology, it is in a position to take on larger rivals on their turf.
+For international firms with regional ambitions, Costa Rica has also surfaced as the point of take-off.
+Following EY Law’s merger with Costa Rica-based regional player Pacheco Coto in 2018, the firm is now a serious contender in the regional legal market, and one of the largest by headcount, both locally and regionally.
+With access to financial muscle and an abundance of ongoing investment in technology, the firm has positioned itself well to face larger rivals on its turf.